 Tifleaf 3 Hybrid Pearl Millet Seed - Tifleaf 3 Hybrid Pearl Millet is a high quality leafy pearl millet developed by USDA-ARS at Tifton, GA.
 The production and commercialization if Tifleaf 3 is protected by Plant Variety Protection.
 It shows more resistance to rust than Tifleaf 2, one of the two major diseases on pearl millet in the United States.
 Tifleaf 3 matures later than most tall hybrids and will reach a height of about six feet if not defoliated.
 Heifers grazing Tifleaf 3 gained 412 lbs per acre compared to 345 lbs per acre for Tifleaf 2.
 Higher yields can be expected from Tifleaf 3 compared to Tifleaf 2 when there is moderate rust infection and from later plantings.
 It is important to specify Tifleaf 3 seed from your seed dealer.
 Most other cultivars are not as good as Tifleaf 3.
+SEED IS TREATED with fungicide and insecticide which is standard with all Hybrid Pearl Millets unless stated otherwise.

 - High forage quality